 A thigh lift or thigh reduction describes a surgical procedure which removes unwanted loose skin and fat from the upper inner thigh, commonly from the inner aspect of the knee to the groin.
-This surgery may be considered by individuals who have lost significant weight and have loose excess skin on the upper inner thigh.
-Some people may want a thigh lift because they find the upper thigh area out of proportion to the rest of the body, without this being related to significant weight change.

 A thigh lift may also be considered with other surgical procedures referred to as body contouring surgery, when an individual seeks to remove unwanted skin and soft tissue from many parts of the body that can become problematic after significant weight loss.

 At Avery, we welcome the opportunity to have an open conversation with you to understand the changes you are looking for with surgery.
 Our patients’ stories matter a great deal to us.
-You can

 Wherever you are on your personal journey, we would like to assist you.
-Dr Avery will listen to your concerns and what you want to achieve with surgery.
-Dr Avery will assess your health and medical history to ensure any surgical procedure you are considering is a safe and appropriate choice for you.
+Your reasons for having surgery and your expectations from surgery are important conversations to have before undergoing surgery.
+Dr Avery will also assess your health and medical history to ensure any surgical procedure you are considering is a safe and appropriate choice for you.